Generic name: panobinostat [ PAN-oh-BIN-oh-stat ]

 Tell your doctor right away if you have any bleeding that will not stop, blood in your urine or stools, dizziness, confusion, vomiting or coughing up blood.

 Tell your doctor if you are sick with diarrhea, or if you've ever had:

 any type of infection;

-Do not use Farydak if you are pregnant..
-It could harm the unborn baby.
-You may need to have a negative pregnancy test before starting this treatment.
+If you are a woman, you may need to have a negative pregnancy test before starting this treatment.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.
-Call your doctor if you think you might be pregnant.

 Farydak is not approved for use by anyone younger than 18 years old.